 Self-Therapy: A Step-By-Step Guide to Creating Inner Wholeness Using IFS, by Jay Earley.
 A detailed description of the basic IFS Model for the general public with exercises to learn how to use the work for self-help.
 Also a manual for IFS therapists.

-Self Therapy for Your Inner Critic, by Jay Earley and Bonnie Weiss.
+Freedom From Your Inner Critic, by Jay Earley and Bonnie Weiss.
 Applies IFS to working with Inner Critic parts.

 Illustrated Workbook for Self Therapy for Your Inner Critic, by Bonnie Weiss.
 The book is intended to give people a quick and clear visual understanding of the Inner Critic and how it operates.
 It is designed to provide creative learning opportunities via visual representations, thought-provoking questions, imagery exercises, and artistic opportunities.